com-480-data-visualization/Click-to-add-name/README.md

 * `index.html`: The main entry point for the interactive data story.

 ### 👥 Peer Assessment & Contributions
-* **Lin Xiaoya (423134):** Conducted data preprocessing and Exploratory Data Analysis (EDA).
-Authored the Milestone 2 report, the Milestone 3 Process Book, and narrative text for the website.
+* **Lin Xiaoya (423134):** Xiaoya conducted the extensive data preprocessing and Exploratory Data Analysis (EDA) in Python.
+She authored the Milestone 2 report, the final Milestone 3 Process Book, Milestone 3 Screencast, readme.md on GitHub repository, and the narrative text found on the website.
-* **Liu Tingsen (422014):** Developed the foundational HTML and JavaScript architecture (scrollytelling and navigation).
-Authored the initial draft for Milestone 1.
+* **Liu Tingsen (422014):** Tingsen developed the custom HTML and Vanilla JS logic that powers the scrollytelling navigation.
+He was also responsible for drafting the initial Milestone 1 proposals.
-* **Wu Yiqian (423147):** Conducted related work research.
-Authored the initial draft for Milestone 1.
-Implemented the core D3.js visualizations.
+* **Wu Yiqian (423147):** Yiqian conducted the related work research and took charge of coding the core D3.js visualizations.
+She was responsible for adjusting the final structure and integrating the D3 widgets into the responsive containers.
 ---